no script

 Here are some of the biggest myths – and the truth behind the misconceptions.

-MYTH: De Beers Controls the Diamond Market
+MYTH #1: De Beers Controls the Diamond Market

 TRUTH: De Beers Is a Leader Among Many Others

-De Beers Consolidated Mines Limited was the first company to mine and sell diamonds at significant scale.
-The company created the original large-scale diamond mine in South Africa, monopolized distribution of the stone, then went on to build a highly successful marketing campaign making diamonds the global stone of choice in engagement rings.
+De Beers Consolidated Mines Limited was the first company to mine and sell diamonds at a significant scale.
+The company created the original large-scale diamond mine in South Africa, monopolized distribution of the stone, and then went on to build a highly successful marketing campaign making diamonds the global stone of choice in engagement rings.
 As we know, engagement rings are now synonymous with diamonds, with millions of consumers convinced that such rings should incorporate the stones.

 According to Rapaport, 124 companies are buying from De Beers, Alrosa, Rio Tinto and Dominion.
 “Between them, they’re supplying 124 diamond companies, many of which are buying from multiple sources.
 Among those companies, 41 are headquartered in India, 38 in Belgium, followed by Israel with 15, seven in each of Russia and the U.S., and six based in Hong Kong.”